Bitcoin SV Protocols

 Most Application Layer protocols use OP_RETURN outputs to embed data directly in transactions.
 Bitcoin SV has no practical limit on OP_RETURN size, enabling protocols to store everything from simple metadata to complete files.

-Protocol Identifiers
+Protocol Identifiers (Bitcom)

 Data Encoding